 - ZoomText Annual Student License for students with low vision can enlarge and enhance everything on their computer screen.
 ZoomText also echoes your typing and essential program activity and automatically reads documents, web pages, and email.

 - JAWS Annual Student License for students who are blind and visually impaired can easily navigate, read and write documents, and create presentations from their school PC, remote desktop, or from home.
 JAWS provides speech and braille output for the most popular computer applications.
 This software is also helpful for the working adult, at home or in the office.

 - Barraga Visual Efficiency Program (BVEP) evaluates the visual efficiency of, and provides available methods of instruction for, students with low vision who have ocular impairments and who have achieved cognitive developmental skills at or beyond the 3-year-old level.

-- Decision Making Guide: A Guide to Print Size Selection provides an easy formula to determine the most appropriate print size for an individual who is visually impaired.
+- Decision Making Guide: A Guide to Print Size Selection provides an easy formula to determine the most appropriate print size for an individual who has a visual impairment.

 Other Low Vision Resources

 - UltraLens Filters: Our selection of topaz and yellow UltraLens filters reduce glare and filter the amount of indoor/outdoor blue light exposure from computer screens, overhead lights, fluorescent lights, and the outdoors.
 Made in various sizes for infants, children, and adults, these lenses help to provide a more comfortable viewing experience by enhancing contrast and reducing eye strain and fatigue.
 See which UltraLens filters are best for you or your student.

 - LED Light Box: Recommended for all ages, our LED Light Box and accompanying materials help utilize students’ residual vision to track, scan, and develop eye-hand coordination, visual discrimination, and visual perceptual skills.